MASAB CHAIR (Outgoing)

+Dr. David Garcia is Professor of Medicine in the Division of Hematology at the University of Washington.
 Dr. Garcia is the President of the Anticoagulation Forum, a national interest group focused on the prevention and treatment of thromboembolic disease.
 His primary research interests include the relationship of cancer and thrombosis, the treatment of warfarin-associated coagulopathy, and the risks and benefits of peri-procedural anticoagulation.
 Dr. Garcia has been an invited speaker at several international meetings and has authored or co-authored more than 30 peer-reviewed publications in high-impact journals such as Blood, Annals of Internal Medicine, Archives of Internal Medicine, Chest, Thrombosis and Thrombolysis, the British Journal of Hematology and the Journal of the American College of Cardiology.

 Dr. Heit is Professor of Medicine at the Mayo Clinic College of Medicine, where he serves in multiple capacities.
 He is the Director of the Mayo Clinic General, Special and DNA-diagnostic Coagulation Laboratories and Coagulation Clinic; Chair of the Division of Hematology Coagulation Disease Oriented Group and Program Director for the NIH K12 Vascular Medicine Clinical Research Training Program.
 Dr. Heit is a staff consultant within the Divisions of Cardiovascular Diseases (Section of Vascular Disease) and Hematology (Section of Hematology Research), Department of Internal Medicine and the Divisions of Hematopathology and Laboratory Genetics, Department of Laboratory Medicine and Pathology.
 Dr. Heit is the Founder and former Director of both the Mayo Clinic Thrombophilia Center and the Mayo Clinic Chronic Anticoagulation Management Clinic.
 He is also Co-Founder and Co-Director of the Mayo Clinic Special Coagulation DNA-diagnostic Laboratory.